troystribling/BlueCap/README.md

 # <a name="usage">Usage</a>

 BlueCap supports many features that simplify writing Bluetooth LE applications.
-This section will describe all features in detail and provide code example.
+This section will describe all features in detail and provide code examples.

 1. [Serialization/Deserialization](#serde): Serialization and deserialization of device messages.
  * [String](#serde_strings): String serialization and deserialization.